Start where you are. You don’t have to be perfect, just present.

 5. Grow, Don’t Perform

 Healthy masculinity isn’t about finally “getting it right.”
+It’s about being real, being human, and letting yourself evolve over time.

 4 Masculinity Mistakes That Keep You Stuck